This screen shows food nutrient information in the familiar "Nutrition Facts" format.

 To help you interpret food labels, MyNetDiary provides food score - displayed in the top right corner.
 The food score is calculated based solely on the food's Nutrition Facts.
-The methodology was published in the June 2009 issue of the Journal of the American Dietetic Association, in the article Modeling Expert Opinions on Food Healthfulness: A Nutrition Metric by Jolie M. Martin, MBA, PhD; John Beshears, AM; Katherine L. Milkman; Max H. Bazerman, PhD; Lisa A. Sutherland, PhD, and used by MyNetDiary with permission.
+The methodology was published in the June 2009 issue of the Journal of the Academy of Nutrition and Dietetics, in the article Modeling Expert Opinions on Food Healthfulness: A Nutrition Metric by Jolie M. Martin, MBA, PhD; John Beshears, AM; Katherine L. Milkman; Max H. Bazerman, PhD; Lisa A. Sutherland, PhD, and used by MyNetDiary with permission.
 The study distills expert knowledge of leading U.S. nutrition experts into a simple nutrition metric, to help all of us to make more healthful food choices. >

 For typical food amounts, the food score varies from about +5 for foods that nutrition expert are likely to consider more healthy, to zero for average foods, and to -5 for foods likely to be considered not very healthy.
 For example, green beans get 3.6, pasta gets 0.3, and single meat patty burger gets -2.7.

 Please note that the food score does not include calories - only nutrients.
 You should always strive to meet both your calorie and nutrient goals for the whole day.
 The Analysis screen provides additional details and recommendations.